Table of Contents

-Don’t drink alcohol or take acetaminophen (one brand name: Tylenol) while taking TB drugs.
+Don’t drink alcohol or take acetaminophen (one brand name: Tylenol) while taking TB medicines.
 Alcohol and acetaminophen can increase the risk of liver problems.
-Always check with your doctor before you take any other medicine because some drugs interact with TB drugs and can cause side effects.
+Always check with your doctor before you take any other medicine.
+Some medicines interact with TB medicines and can cause side effects.

 While taking these medicines, your doctor may want to monitor you every month.
 For example, you may need to visit your doctor for tests, to get another prescription, and to check for any side effects or problems.

 Although side effects from tuberculosis medicine are not common, they can be serious.
 Call your doctor immediately if you have any of these symptoms:

 - Fever that lasts 3 days or longer

 - Jaundice (the yellowing of the skin and the whites of the eyes)

 If you have active TB disease, it will take several weeks of treatment before you are no longer contagious.
 Until then, it is important to take steps so you don’t spread the bacteria.

 - Take your medicine exactly how your doctor tells you to.

 - Any time you cough, sneeze, or laugh, cover your mouth with a tissue.
 Put the tissue in a closed bag before you throw it away.